maxmilton/new-tab/README.md

 ### Features

-- Fastest loading of any new tab page with all the basic features.
+- Fastest loading of any new tab page with all the features you expect.
 - Distraction-free, minimal design aesthetic with multiple themes.
-- List of your open tabs.
+- List of your open tabs and top sites.
 - Search open tabs, bookmarks, history, and top sites in one place.
 - Simple bookmarks bar.
 - Links to common places in your browser.